 \section{Introduction}

-Decision making based on pairwise comparisons of alternatives has a long history.
+Decision-making based on pairwise comparisons of alternatives has a long history.
 Although the first well-documented use of the pairwise comparison method is attributed to Llull \citep{Colomer2011rlfa}, we may suspect that the idea itself is much older.
-The ancient Egyptian Osiris judgment ceremony \citep{Carelli2011tbod}, whose essence was to compare the deeds of the deceased (symbolized by the heart) against the appropriate values (symbolized by an ostrich feather - the sign of the goddess Maat) on a scale, may be a clue.
-Llull and his successors such as Cusanus, Condorcet and Copeland \citep{Condorcet1785eota,Brandt2016hocs,McLean1995cosc} used qualitative pairwise comparisons.
-This means that they did not specify the strength of preferences, but only their nature: who is the winner and who is the loser.
-Quantitative use of pairwise comparisons can be found in twentieth-century researcher Thurstone who dealt with the quantitative description of the social values \citep{Thurstone1927tmop}.
-Perhaps the best-known example of the use of quantitative pairwise comparison for decision making is the Analytic Hierarchy Process (AHP) method proposed by Saaty \citep{Saaty1977asmf} in the second half of the twenty century.
-In addition to AHP, the idea of comparing alternatives in pairs can be found in many other decision-making methods including BWM \citep{Brunelli2019ambw,Rezaei2015bwmc}, ELECTRE, PROMETHEE \citep{Greco2016mcda}, MACBETH \citep{BanaECosta2005otmf} and techniques such as multiobjective optimization \citep{Greco2010iemo} or multiple criteria sorting \citep{Kadzinski2015mabp}.
-Despite its long history the pairwise-comparisons method is still the subject of research and development.
-Starting from considering the original AHP method \citep{Dyer1990rota,BanaeCosta2008acao,Koczkodaj2016pcrs} through examining the inconsistency of a set of comparisons \citep{Brunelli2018aaoi,Aguaron2020ttgc,Mazurek2019snpo,Kulakowski2018iito}, uncertainty handling \citep{Mohammadi2020bbwm,Benitez2019moup,Ramik2018sras} incomplete PC matrix processing \citep{kulakowski2020otgm,Bozoki2010ooco,Agoston2022itfi,Faramondi2019iahp} and others.
+The ancient Egyptian Osiris judgment ceremony \citep{Carelli2011tbod}, whose essence was to compare the deeds of the deceased (symbolized by the heart) against the appropriate values (signified by an ostrich feather - the sign of the goddess Maat) on a scale, may be a clue.
+Llull and his successors, such as Cusanus, Condorcet, and Copeland \citep{Condorcet1785eota,Brandt2016hocs,McLean1995cosc} used qualitative pairwise comparisons.
+It means that they did not specify the strength of preferences, but only their nature: who is the winner and who is the loser.
+The quantitative use of pairwise comparisons can be traced to the twentieth-century researcher Thurstone, who developed a method for describing social values \citep{Thurstone1927tmop}.
+Perhaps the best-known example of the use of quantitative pairwise comparison for decision-making is the Analytic Hierarchy Process (AHP) method proposed by Saaty \citep{Saaty1977asmf} in the second half of the twentieth century.
+In addition to AHP, the idea of comparing alternatives in pairs can be found in many other decision-making methods, including BWM \citep{Brunelli2019ambw,Rezaei2015bwmc}, ELECTRE, PROMETHEE \citep{Greco2016mcda}, MACBETH \citep{BanaECosta2005otmf}, and techniques such as multiobjective optimization \citep{Greco2010iemo} or multiple criteria sorting \citep{Kadzinski2015mabp}.
+Despite its long history, the pairwise-comparisons method is still the subject of research and development.
+Starting from considering the original AHP method \citep{Dyer1990rota,BanaeCosta2008acao,Koczkodaj2016pcrs} through examining the inconsistency of a set of comparisons \citep{Brunelli2018aaoi,Aguaron2020ttgc,Mazurek2019snpo,Kulakowski2018iito}, uncertainty handling \citep{Mohammadi2020bbwm,Benitez2019moup,Ramik2018sras}, incomplete PC matrix processing \citep{kulakowski2020otgm,Bozoki2010ooco,Agoston2022itfi,Faramondi2019iahp}, and others.
 A broader overview of the topics related to the pairwise comparison method and AHP can be found in the books \citep{Kulakowski2020utahp,Ramik2020pcmt}.